mahnaz007/ImagePreprocessing/docs/usage.md

 ```
 nextflow run main.nf -profile singularity -c /path/to/custom.config
 ```
-### Option 2: Running Individual Pipeline Processes with Batch Scripts
+### Option 2: Running Individual Pipeline Processes with Bash Scripts
-For each pipeline step, different processes such as dcm2Bids, Pydeface, and MRIQC need to be executed using specific command-line batch scripts.
+For each pipeline step, different processes such as dcm2Bids, Pydeface, and MRIQC need to be executed using specific command-line bash scripts.
 These commands are intended for users who are containerizing the execution environment with Apptainer or Singularity, ensuring consistent and reproducible results.
 Each process can be run independently by specifying the appropriate commands for the desired task.

 ### Running Dcm2Bids
 #### For Running 1 Participant